Vish268/CNN_FER2013/README.md

 These being : ['anger','fear','disgust','happy','neutral','sad','surprise']

 ## Approach
-A CNN (convolutional neural network) model is being used in this project since for the image classification it, on average has a higher accuaracy.
+A CNN (convolutional neural network) model is being used in this project since for image classification it, on average has a higher accuaracy.
 The various layers of the cnn model were modified randomly for optimization.
 Streamlit was used here as the web interface.